-The actual chemotaxis gold standard – the Boyden chamber assay - shows a lot of shortcomings in use and practicability.
-To overcome these ibidi developed the µ-Slide Chemotaxis and µ-Slide Chemotaxis3D to provide high quality microscopy, linear concentration gradients, support for long-term assays, and observation of slowly migrating cells via video microscopy.
+When performing chemotaxis assays, there are several chambers—each with different characteristics—that can be used.
+Most of them have drawbacks in use and practicability.
+To overcome these, ibidi has developed the µ-Slide Chemotaxis, which provides high quality microscopy, linear concentration gradients, support for long-term assays, and allows for the observation of fast and slowly migrating cells via video microscopy.

 This webinar gives an overview of the detailed and defined analysis of the migration behavior of various cell types, such as endothelial cells, fibroblasts, cancer cells, and immune cells.

 - Experimental workflow: from sample preparation and video microscopy to image analysis and data interpretation

 - Main output parameters, especially FMI (Forward Migration Index)